The Art of Racing in the Rain: A Novel Cover

 Cons

-• Some characters feel plain
+• Some parts feel slow

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.